 If you are looking for a quick trip to escape the hustle and bustle of Chicago, you do not need to travel far to find camping in cook county near the city limits for a taste of nature.
-The Cook County forest preserves operate some of the best campgrounds in Northeastern Illinois for tent, RV, or cabin getaways.
+The Cook County forest preserves operate some of the best campgrounds in Chicago for tent, RV, or cabin getaways.
 Groups, families, and individuals can find the right campground for fishing, kayaking, or even rent full campgrounds for more major events and family reunions.
 Find your campsite below!

 5. Camp Shabbona Woods